El secreto de Puente Viejo: Third season (La familia unida)

 Meanwhile, Aurora (Victoria Camps Medina) returns after graduating boarding school and Candela helps Tristán making up with his daughter.
 It turns out the girl is not Aurora, but her friend Jacinta who got mad and stole the real Aurora's life, sending her to India.
 The real Aurora (Ariadna Gaya) manages to return and with the help of Martín and María exposes Jacinta who flees.
 Tristán reunites with his children but his happy living ever after is turned into a tragic end when Jacinta returns and murders him on his wedding with Candela.
 Before his wedding, Tristán decides to forgive Francisca and reconcile with his mother, but she refuses.
 After the wedding, Jacinta shoots Candela, but the projectile hits Tristán, who was hugging her, and he dies.
-Francisca visit his grave and cry broken of pain for the lost of her son.
+Francisca visits his grave and cries in pain for the loss of her son.

 Fourth season (Los hermanos contra Francisca)

 After the unsuccessful attempted murder of Candela which was Jacinta's purpose in the first place, Jacinta flees again and poisons Puente Viejo's water supplies, causing a mortal epidemics.
 Martin and Aurora manage to get the antidote and save the village but Jacinta ends up committing suicide in a furious rage after realising her deeds.
 It is revealed that after Tristán left dying Pepa in the mountains taking newborn Aurora to the village, Pepa woke up, delivered Aurora's fraternal twin Bosco and was dragged by somebody after losing cautious again.
 Tristán never found her corpse.
 It is also never revealed what really happened to her.
 She gave the second baby to a random woman passing by.

-After Fernando's numerous unsuccessful attempts of killing Martin, who is expecting a child with Maria, he injures himself badly end ends up in a wheelchair.
-Martín and María look after him until his recovering in exchange for a divorce.
-Fernando does not keep his word and kidnapped María's and Martí'ns daughter, Esperanza, but eventually, all his crimes are caught and he is sent to jail.
-However, Francisca turns against María when she finds out about the latter's pregnancy and plans of getting rid of her goddaughter and taking the child from her.
+After Fernando's numerous unsuccessful attempts to kill Martin, who is expecting a child with Maria, he injures himself badly end ends up in a wheelchair.
+Martín and María look after him until his recovery in exchange for a divorce.
+Fernando does not keep his word and kidnaps María and Martín's daughter, Esperanza, but eventually, all his crimes are caught and he is sent to jail.
+However, Francisca turns against María when she finds out about the latter's pregnancy and plans to get rid of her goddaughter and take the child from her.
 Having given priesthood up, Martín marries María.
-After Francisca's unsuccessful plot to murder Martin, Maria gets furious and tries to kill her godmother to put an end of her evilness and cruel deeds but is stopped by Martín.
+After Francisca's unsuccessful plot to murder Martin, Maria gets furious and tries to kill her godmother to put an end to her evil and cruel deeds but is stopped by Martín.
 To protect their daughter Esperanza, Martín and María enact their death with the help of their relatives and escape abroad.
 They live happily ever after in Cuba with Esperanza.